Stephen137/Urban-Accessibility/README.md

 # Urban-Accessibility
-Combine amenity data harvested from OSM with population data sourced from WorldPop Hub and leverage Uber's H3 grid system to estimate the share of population within reach of an amenity of interest.
+Geospatial project to estimate the share of population within reach of an amenity of interest.
+Combines amenity data harvested from OSM, population data sourced from WorldPop Hub and leverages  Uber's H3 grid system to unveil rich insights.